 This could easily be progressed to include randomized and more complicated cues.

-Combing neuromuscular and a neurocognitive training approach may allow a transfer of motor control to subcortical regions and free cortical resources for programming more complex motor actions.
+Combing a neuromuscular and a neurocognitive training approach may allow a transfer of motor control to subcortical regions and free cortical resources for programming more complex motor actions.
 This would help to screen out incorrect motor responses by the athlete.

 Return to Sport Testing after ACL surgery